EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 We are going to select multiple files and load them under the group headings
 > - First, in the `Layers` panel, click on the group 'Original data'
 > ![Select group](../media/select_group.png)
-> - Then head over to the `Browser` panel and whilst holding down the ctrl key, click on:
+> - Then head over to the `Browser` panel and expand the data folder.
+We want to select multiple files and load them into the 'Original data' group.
+We can do this by holding down the ctrl key whilst clicking on multiple the files.
+> - Hold down the `ctrl`key, and click on the following files
 >   - 'current_distribution_RF_1.tif'
 >   - Expand the geopackage and click on all the layers*
 > - With all of these selected, click on the `Add selected layer` button at the top of the `Browser` panel